perezp44/mypkgDataforblog/README.md

 # mypkgfordata

-The goal of this package is to serve as a data warehouse to use in my blog **R & Flowers II** at <rflowers2.netlify.com>
+The goal of this package is to serve as a data warehouse to use in my blog **R & Flowers 4** at [rflowers4.netlify.com](rflowers4.netlify.com)

 ## Installation